 Careful consideration must be given when planning surveys, so that the resulting data can be used to compile areas of HD bathymetry where a requirement is identified.
 Hydrographic offices should consult with ports, pilots etc. regarding surveys, maintenance, accuracy of infrastructure, target vessel type(s) and any other characteristics of the area of interest that may influence the structure and content of a HD ENC.

-Hydrographic surveys to be used in the compilation of HD bathymetric areas will in the majority of cases need to meet IHO S-44 Special Order survey requirements:
+Hydrographic surveys to be used in the compilation of HD bathymetric areas will in the majority of cases need to meet IHO S-44 Special or Exclusive Order survey requirements.
+For full survey specification requirements please see the IHO S-44 Standard.

-Table 2.1 – S-44 Special Order survey requirements